-Calls-to-action let you leave the room on a high note, but as leadership trainer, Bruna Martinuzzi suggests, there are many other techniques to close your discussion with a bang.
+Calls-to-action let you leave the room on a high note, but as leadership trainer Bruna Martinuzzi suggests, there are other ways to close your discussion with a bang.

 Cite a Quote

 Cite a relevant quote that resonates with your key message.
-Never underestimate quotations’ ability to positively reinforce your audience.
+Never underestimate a quotation’s ability to positively reinforce your audience.
 To motivate your listeners, consider specific industries and appropriate personalities when quoting.
 Turning to quotes that aren’t suited for your pitch might dampen your credibility.

 For example, something on marketing efforts can come from a notable business person.